Lavysas (Varėna)

 Lavysas is a village in Varėna District Municipality, Alytus County, in southeastern Lithuania.
 According to the 2021 census, the village had a population of 5 people.

 In 1921–1945, the village was within the borders of the Second Polish Republic.

 Lavysas is located about 20 km from Varėna, 18 km from Marcinkonys, 3 km from Žiūrai (the nearest settlement).

+Etymology

+The name Lavysas comes from the name of the nearby Lavysas Lake.